 - a.
-Self Care: The curriculum should include a programme at simple habit training.
-This enables the children to develop skills of self-help in respect of their daily practical needs. - b.
-Social Training: Priority should be given to group activities such as games, simple dramatic work and story telling etc. - c.
-Sensory Training: Special emphasis must be laid on instructions by which the children will be able to make the fullest use to their senses. - d.
-Language development: They must be provided with some aids through which they can have better speech development and proper understanding of verbal concepts. - e.
-Craft Work and Music: For developing the feeling self confidence in TMR children.
-Research reports say that music is sometimes found as a means of releasing energy and provides a form of expression which the mentally retarded children enjoy.
-Some psychologists have opined recently for normalization of education for retarded children.
-They argue that mentally retarded children should be taught in regular.
-Some suggestions for parents of the mentally retarded very often parents fail to understand their children and prefer suspect that particular child is mentally retarded checked up first.
-If possible they should take the child to the guidance or psychological center to ascertain the degree of mental retardation.
-In some developed countries baby sitters are prepared to deal with all possible dispositions of the mentally retarded children and they relieve the parents to go out together occasionally.
+Self-Care: The curriculum should include a programme at simple habit training.
+This enables the children to develop skills of self-help in respect of their daily practical needs - b.
+Social Training: Priority should be given to group activities such as games, simple dramatic work and storytelling etc. - c.
+Sensory Training: Special emphasis must be laid on instructions by which the children will be able to make the fullest use to their senses - d.
+Language development: They must be provided with some aids through which they can have better speech development and proper understanding of verbal concepts - e.
+Craft Work and Music: For developing the feeling of self confidence in TMR children, research reports say that music is sometimes found as a means of releasing energy and provides a form of expression which the mentally retarded children enjoy.
+Some psychologists have opined recently for normalization of education for retarded children

-Check Your Progress Notes: a) Write your answer in the space given below b) Compare your answer with those given at the end of the block 3.
+- b) Compare your answer with the one given at the end of the unit. - 2.
+What does the mental retarded refer to? - 3.
 What are the various practices conducted in Special Schools?